TritonDataCenter/triton-cloud-images/README.md

 ### Build Guest Network Configuration

+Appreciate the note, but I think it could be a bit more explicit with some reordering and rewording:

-**Note:** This will be handled for you by the build script.
-This is for reference only and is intended to help understand how networking behaves.
-In the event that something goes wrong, this may help you diagnose the issue.
+**Note:** This entire section is for reference only.
+Network configuration and services are handled by the build script but it is included here to help readers understand how networking is configured for the image creation process.
+This section may help diagnose any networking problems encountered during image generation.

 #### Interface Configuration